 God.
-In the past, many state constitutions specified that candidates for public office must meet certain requirements, including belief in a God.
+In the past, many state constitutions specified that candidates for public office must meet certain requirements, including belief in God.
 Two states still do, although that requirement has no force in law.

 ||Still another cause of discrimination is a widespread linkage between

-theism -- the belief in the existence of God -- American patriotism, and
+theism -- the belief in the existence of at least one god -- American patriotism, and

 The American public exhibits high regards for Buddhists.
 One reason for this may be that Buddhists have been responsible for very few wars, mass murders, genocides, etc when compared to other major religions.
 However, a majority of Buddhists are Atheists in that they have no concept of a personal God.